Military deception in an art context (2017)

 14.8 x 21 cm, 70 pages of 120g paper, invisible ink, UV light

 Throughout history, deception has proven to be a fundamental element in warfighting.
-This publication explores the relation of existing and potential connections between deception techniques, some of them conceived for military purposes, with a broad range of artistic practices.
-The artworks analyzed in this publication cover a broad spectrum of artistic practices that includes performance, visual and media arts, and they make use of deception for different purposes including surprise, concealment, parody and resistance.
+This publication explores the relation of existing and potential connections between deception techniques, some of them conceived for military purposes, and a broad range of artistic practices.
+The artwork analyzed in this publication include performance, visual and media arts.
+They make use of deception for different purposes including surprise, concealment, parody and resistance.

-In a military context the subject to be deceived is the enemy, in the case studies analyzed in this publication, this subject varies depending on the artist’s intentions.
-The audience, corporate organizations, capitalism, art institutions, mass media.
+In a military context the subject to be deceived is the enemy.
+In the case studies, the subject depends on the artist’s intentions: the audience, corporate organizations, capitalism, art institutions, mass media.
 They’re all potential targets.